ianwremmel/grunt-customize-bootstrap/README.md

 #### options.components
 Type: `String`
-Default value: ``
+Default value: `components`

 Location of the bower `components` directory.

 #### options.src
 Type: `String`
-Default value: ``
+Default value: `src/bootstrap`

-Location of the overridden bootstrap files
+Location of the overridden bootstrap files.
+Must be a directory

 #### options.dest
 Type: `String`
-Default value: ``
+Default value: `.tmp`

-Location to place the generated bootstrap.less (and possibly responsive.less)
+Location to place the generated bootstrap.less (and possibly responsive.less).

+#### options.local
+Type: `String`
+Default value: `null`

+Name of less file containing local styles to integrate into bootstrap.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+0.1.2 Added support for a local less file.
+Rewrote customize task to use grunt file api, synchronous operations.
 0.1.1 Initial (working) version.
 Does everything it claims to do.
 0.1.0 Initial version, doesn't work.
 See 0.1.1